deaghean/omnifocus-plugins/README.md

 This is the beginning of a collection of plugins for OmniFocus.

 - **Set Review Date**: (SetReviewDate.omnifocusjs) A plugin that prompts you for a date, and makes that date the new review date for all projects.
+Note: If you're using this on the Mac, and edit the text of the date rather than using the date picker, hit Return to confirm rather than clicking "Select Date".
+There's a known issue with OmniFocus where it might not recognize the date change otherwise.
 - **Toggle Tag**: (ToggleTag.omnijs) Allows you to toggle a tag on tasks and projects, with an option to remove sibling tags on add if you have a tag group where you would like there to be only one of the set.
 You can duplicate this plugin multiple times for multiple tags.
 - **Generate Toggle Tag Plugin**: (GenerateToggleTagPlugin.omnijs) This plugin generates a Toggle Tag plugin that contains your entire tag library as options.